jessesosmena/SPA-vuejs-laravel/README.md

 stripe/stripe-php 5.7

 How to use it,

+Clone the repository,
-clone the repository, cd to the directory, configure the .env file in the root of the folder, define your environment.
+cd to the directory,
+configure the .env file in the root of the project folder, define your environment

 ``` bash
 # install the packages